michaellynn/michaellynn.github.io/_posts/2018-07-27-booting-secure.md

 So apparently devices that are not Secure Boot don't rely on (or check/validate) the .im4m files during the boot process at all.

-Let's take one last bit from the logs helps to confirm that these signatures are indeed the .im4m files:
+Let's take one last bit from the logs that helps to confirm that these signatures are indeed the .im4m files:

 {% gist pudquick/13a2b419416f8fd010a7c8fcda2a9b87 07_snip.txt %}